Full-Stack Apps

 bun run devThe root script calls semitra dev, which codegens apps/api, runs the Worker

 dev server, and starts the React Router dev server for apps/web.
+The same

 Backend contract